Sushmitha-94/My-Portfolio/README.md

 # Goal

-- Create a simple interactive UI
+- Create a simple responsive UI

+# Technologies Used

+- React with Sass

 #Milestone1:
 - Topbar